Prof. Christer Dahlin

 SESSION TOPIC - Digital: Speeding along the digital highway with a smile on your face.
 ABSTRACT - In a world of rapidly evolving technologies, maxillofacial surgeons, periodontists, prosthodontists, and dental technicians can interact in the same digital patient file to obtain a multi-specialist diagnosis and treatment plan.
 This presentation aims to indicate values and risks of digitizing dentistry and will identify the most important obstacles, from the initial diagnostic stages through to the delivery of the final prosthesis, underlining the importance of constant communication between dental practice and laboratory.

 Mr. Fredrik Engman

-SESSION TOPIC - An introduction to the Neoss CAD CAM Digital workflow ABSTRACT - This introduction to the CAD/CAM session will outline the new componentry Neoss® has developed to enhance and complement the overall CAD/CAM digital workflow processes.
+SESSION TOPIC - An introduction to the Neoss® CAD/CAM digital workflow.
+ABSTRACT - This introduction to the CAD/CAM session will outline the new componentry developed by Neoss to enhance and complement the overall CAD/CAM digital workflow processes.

 Dr. Thomas Dietrich

 SESSION TOPIC - Early implant failure and its determinants, results from a large multicentre cohort.
 ABSTRACT - The development of modern implant systems over recent decades has made osseointegration highly predictable.
 Even though early failure rates of dental implants are now consistently reported to be low, there is marked variation between studies.
 Large practice-based cohort studies are required to explore reasons for this variability.
 This presentation will report results of a prospective cohort study on early failure rates of implants placed in a large practice-based network in Europe.
 The results confirm that the absolute risk of early implant failure is low; however, a number of clinical determinants of early implant failure can be identified and will be discussed.